m59peacemaker/browser-ga/README.md

 # ga-b

-Function that loads Google Analytics and returns the [`ga` command queue](https://developers.google.com/analytics/devguides/collection/analyticsjs/command-queue-reference) object.
+Google Analytics for the browser as a module.

 ## install